jdrichardsappacad/react-2021/week-14/practices/03-react-functional-component-creating-lists/README.md

   `https://github.com/reduxjs/redux/tree/master/examples/todomvc` it would
   become `https://githubbox.com/reduxjs/redux/tree/master/examples/todomvc`

+#### Option 2:

+- Navigate to codesandbox.io and sign in.
+Click `Create Sandbox` then choose `Import Project` from the sidebar.
+Paste the link to the starter repo and click `Import and Fork`.

 ## Create Pokemoves component

 Create a component and `.js` file called `Pokemoves`.
 It should return a